-Close-up lenses or close-up filters are magnifying lenses mounted in front of photographic lenses and cine lenses to enable focusing closer than the lens will do by itself.
-They are quite useful to quickly obtain close-up images of small objects.
-Because they are usually simple single element plano-convex lenses, there will be some quality loss, but they're quick and easy and quite well accepted
+Close-up lenses or close-up filters are accessories mounted in front of photographic lenses and cine lenses to enable focusing closer than the lens will do by itself.
+They are quite useful to quickly obtain images of small objects.

 We don't call lenses "Millimeters", We call them lenses, with a notation of focal length measured in millimeters.
 So for example we could describe a specific lens as a "50mm f2 lens" we wouldn't call it a "Millimeter".

 Likewise, we should refer to close-up lenses just that way, as close-up lenses.
 So one description would be: "138mm Round +1 Diopter Close-Up Lens"